walkerab/discovery-awa/form-basics/index.md

 layout: default
 ---

 Form controls are covered extensively in CWT.
 The material in this section serves mainly as a review.
-The difference comes in the complexity of the applications we construct.
+The difference now comes in the complexity of the applications we construct.

 ## Creating a Form